Greg Slick

 BIOGRAPHY

-Greg Slick is a visual artist, independent curator, and museum educator based in Beacon and Newburgh, NY.
+Greg Slick is a visual artist, poet, independent curator, and museum educator.
 Time, history, archaeology, and anthropology play major thematic roles in his work.
-Solo exhibitions include Depth Perception at the Garrison Art Center, Garrison, NY; Old Bones and Broken Stones at No. 3 Reading Room & Photo Book Works, Beacon, NY; and Opened Ground at the Seligmann Center, Sugar Loaf, NY.
-His work was featured in the group exhibitions The Librarian at The Lockwood Gallery, Kingston, NY; Birds of a Feather at Ethan Cohen Gallery/ KuBe Art Center, Beacon, NY; The Longue Durée at Holland Tunnel Newburgh, Newburgh, NY; and Collective Expeditions at both BSB Gallery, Trenton, NJ and SUNY Ulster, Stone Ridge, NY.
-Other group exhibitions include Take Back the Walls at the Rochester Contemporary Art Center, Rochester, NY; Painting in the 21st Century, at Site:Brooklyn, Brooklyn, NY; and Time Travelers at The Samuel Dorsky Museum of Art at SUNY New Paltz, New Paltz, NY.
-Slick’s work was included in UNI-VERSE Poetry-Prints-Proofs by Visionary Humans, Battery Journal Publishing, Anna Ehrsam and Katherine Jackson, editors.
+Slick’s work was the subject of solo exhibitions at the Garrison Art Center, Garrison, NY; No. 3 Reading Room & Photo Book Works and Matteawan Gallery, Beacon, NY; and the Seligmann Center, Sugar Loaf, NY.
+His work was featured in group exhibitions at the Dorsky Museum at SUNY New Paltz, New Paltz, NY; Kathryn Markel, New York, NY; The Lockwood Gallery, Kingston, NY; Katonah Museum, Katonah, NY; Holland Tunnel Revisited, Newburgh, NY; BSB Gallery, Trenton, NJ; SUNY Ulster, Stone Ridge, NY; the Rochester Contemporary Art Center, Rochester, NY; and Site:Brooklyn, Brooklyn, NY.
 Slick is the founder and co-curator of the artists’ collective The International Society of Antiquaries.
+He is based in Beacon and Newburgh, NY.